TikTok has been one of the most popular apps since the app merged with Musical.ly back in 2018.

 The app has many different features and is widely used for content creation—from entertainment to marketing.

-In this section, we’ll discuss TikTok’s history, features, and users.
+In this p, we’ll discuss TikTok’s history, features, and users.

 As much as TikTok is widely known for its features, it wasn’t the first of its kind to introduce short-form videos.